Publisher: AAO Eurospan,

 Publication Year: 2019,

-Includes eight original videos demonstrating refractive surgical techniques, including the FDA-approved SMILE procedure.
+Eleven original narrated technical videos demonstrating select surgical techniques, including animations will aid your understanding.
 Both print and eBook users have access to the videos.